signing order signing order

 What is a signing order in document signing?

 The signing order refers to the sequence in which parties sign a document.
-It is critical for a seamless execution, ensuring that all obligations are met before the document becomes legally binding.
+It is critical for a seamless execution to ensure that all obligations are met before the document becomes legally binding.

 Why is a defined signing order important?